 Honours and Awards: Order of Australia (AM).

-Former Directorships in last 3 years: Non-Executive Director and Chairman of Redflow Ltd from July 2010 to January 2012.
+Directorships held in other listed entities: none.
+Former directorships in last 3 years: none.

-Special responsibilities: Chair of audit committee.
-Interests in shares and options at 30 June 2015: 1,003,010 ordinary shares.
+Special responsibilities: Chair of the board, Chair of audit committee.
+Interests in shares and options at 30 June 2016: 2,225,232 ordinary shares.